 Fair enough, on the face of it. $120 billion is a lot of money, $3 billion a year over 40 years, but it is still a limited resource.
 Not everyone will be completely satisfied.
 Just how unhappy some are, however, will determine if this proposed measure passes muster in November.

 Routine territorial resentment aside, there is some irony in that fact that the westside of the city which has long resisted subway expansion (albeit, a fight lead almost exclusively by the municipality of Beverly Hills) could get not one but two subway lines, projects that are sitting atop the proposed list.
-While the argument in favour of them is persuasive, a denser population area with job hubs and a natural transit locus at UCLA and nearby hospitals, should the rest of the county, step aside and wait their turn because the transit need here is, at least in part, self-inflicted?
+While the argument in favour of them is persuasive, a denser population area with job hubs and a natural transit locus at UCLA and nearby hospitals, should the rest of the county,

 It’s not like some of the westside cities are being particularly gracious about the arrival of rapid transit either.
 With the coming of the Expo Line LRT to Santa Monica in May, there’s a “slow-growth” group, Residocracy, attempting to raise funds and signatures for their own ballot initiative, Land Use Voter Empowerment (LUVE) that would put the development process firmly into residents’ NIMBY hands.
 Thanks for the rapid transit, L.A.
 Make sure your asses are on that last train out of here when you leave.

 Transit planning is so political.
 That’s not a novel observation, not here in Los Angeles certainly.
-When they began the big transit build in earnest with the first subway back in the 90s, the Bus Riders Union formed and eventually won a landmark civil rights case against the transit agency for using funds to construct shiny, high-end projects at the expense of much needed bus service throughout the rest of the city, establishing the idea of transit equity, transit justice.
-Transit planning is so political, with a dash of class conflict thrown in.
+When they began the big transit build in earnest with the first subway back in the 90s, the Bus Riders Union formed and eventually won a landmark civil rights case against the transit agency for using funds to construct shiny, high-end projects at the expense of much needed bus service throughout the rest of the city,

 Metro’s approach to contend with that reality this time around seems to be to overwhelm everyone with the sheer scale and number of projects that it would seem impossible for anyone to ask: What’s in it for me?
 The question the initiative’s proponents may have to answer, though, is: What’s in it for me before I die at a ripe old age?
 A 40 year horizon is pretty hard to see, to grasp, to pitch to your constituents.
 2056?!
 That’s like the title of some sci-fi B-movie.

 If this ambitious plan is to proceed, starting with winning enough votes in November, project priority may have to be reworked, based not on sound planning principles but political necessity, not to mention fairness and actual need.
-Where is the biggest captive transit ridership in the county?
-Probably not on the westside of Los Angeles.

 In an ideal world…but that’s not where we live, is it.
 Transit planning isn’t ultimately about best practices.
 It, like almost every other aspect of politics, is rife with compromise.
 Getting things done right gets truncated to simply getting things done.
 You accept that and hope the difference between one word doesn’t translate into having got things wrong.